-So what is a pre-foreclosure in Longwood anyway?
+So what is a pre-foreclosure in Central Florida anyway?

-Many homeowners across America and Longwood are facing difficulties making their monthly mortgage payments.
+Many homeowners across America and Central Florida are facing difficulties making their monthly mortgage payments.

 When a homeowner misses 3-6 months of mortgage payments, the lending institution will issue a warning, notifying the homeowner to pay or lose their home.
 This period is known as “pre-foreclosure.”